pnp/pnpcore/docs/articles/consumer/pages-multilingual.md

 ## Getting the available translations of an existing page

-If you load a page on a site you do not always now which translated versions are avaiable and in what state those translations are.
-Calling the [GetPageTranslationsAsync method](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IPage.html#PnP_Core_Model_SharePoint_IPage_GetPageTranslationsAsync) will get you a [IPageTranslationStatusCollection object](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IPageTranslationStatusCollection.html) that contains a list of languages for which the page was not yet translated and for the collection of [IPageTranslationStatus objects](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IPageTranslationStatus.html) giving you information about the existing page translations.
+If you load a page on a site you do not always know which translated versions are available and in what state those translations are.
+Calling the [GetPageTranslationsAsync method](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IPage.html#PnP_Core_Model_SharePoint_IPage_GetPageTranslationsAsync) will get you a [IPageTranslationStatusCollection object](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IPageTranslationStatusCollection.html) that contains a list of languages for which the page was not yet translated and a collection of [IPageTranslationStatus objects](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IPageTranslationStatus.html) giving you information about the existing page translations.

 > [!Note]
 > A page needs to be saved before you can use the multilingual API.